less/old-lesscss.org/templates/pages/doc.md

       declaration: 5;
     }

 Unlocked mixins are available only after they have been unlocked.
-They can not be used before being unlocked.
 Following would throw syntax error:

     .doSomething(); // syntax error: nested mixin is not available yet .unlock(5); // too late